-1. ArcGIS Enterprise on Kubernetes will be transformational for your business.
+1. ArcGIS Enterprise on Kubernetes can transform your business.

 Why?
-Cloud Native patterns such as containerization.
+Cloud-native patterns such as containerization and microservices dramatically simplify software updates and management, observability, and efficiency.
 According to the Linux Foundation, “managing containerized applications at scale is the order of the day.”

 Containerization changes the way DevOps teams work.
 It simplifies software management because it contains everything you need to run the application.
 Kubernetes ensures that containerized software is highly available (can operate at a high level, continuously, without intervention, for a given time period) and resilient (able to react to failure and still remain functional).
 This decreases downtime for your users and makes it easier for your team.